Optim

 This is the base class for implementing prior functions \(\reg{x}\) where \(x\in\xset\) is a variable and where \(\regname\) is a function.

-class, this class comes with methods for computing
+and therefore it comes with methods for computing

-\(\operatorname{prox}_{g}\) and \(\nabla \regname\).
+operators such as \(\operatorname{prox}_{\regname}\) and \(\nabla \regname\).
 This base class is used to implement user-defined differentiable

 priors, such as the Tikhonov regularisation, but also implicit priors.
 For instance, in PnP methods, the method